GuillaumeFavrot/django-react-container/README.md

 => runtime.txt : This file tells Heroku which version of python is used by the app.

-=> Dockerfile : This file contains all the instructions required by docker to build a container image.
+=> dockerfile : This file contains all the instructions required by docker to build a container image.

 => .dockerignore : This file lists all files and folder to leave aside the image building process